Workplace Health and Safety Committee

 2. Provide assurance to UEB that consultation on workplace health and safety arrangements in place are effective

-3. Provide a forum for tripartite consultation with staff, trade union representatives.
+3. Provide a forum for tripartite consultation with staff, trade union representatives and management.
 To meet the requirements of the Safety Committees and Safety Representatives Regulations (1977) and the Health and Safety (consultation with Employees) Regulations (1996).

 Remit